 Indspire: We’re proud to partner with Indspire, an Indigenous national charity that invests in the education of First Nations, Inuit and Métis people for the long-term benefit of these individuals, their families and communities, and Canada.
-Since 2018, our contributions to Indspire’s Building Brighter Futures: Bursaries, Scholarships and Awards Program have resulted in the awarding of 160 Cenovus scholarships valued at $3,500 each.
-We’ve increased this award value to $5,000 each for the 2022-2023 application process.
+Since 2018, our contributions to Indspire’s Building Brighter Futures: Bursaries, Scholarships and Awards Program have awarded 160 Cenovus scholarships valued at $3,500 each, an amount we increased to $5,000 each in June 2022.
 Cenovus is also a proud sponsor of the annual Indspire Awards, recognizing outstanding individuals who exemplify Indigenous excellence and Indspire’s annual Soaring: Indigenous Youth Empowerment Gathering.
 Learn more about Indspire.

 We support innovative solutions to environmental issues — from lowering emissions to protecting our natural habitat — to ensure a sustainable future for generations to come.
 We support projects that:

 - Advance and support the transition to a just, net-zero economy.